xvik/gradle-animalsniffer-plugin/README.md

 }
 ```

 In the last case animalsniffer will run 2 times for each signature.
-You may see the same errors two times if
+You may see the same errors two times if a
 class/method is absent in both signatures.
-Each error message in log (and file) will also contain signature name to
+Each error message in the log (and file) will also contain the
-avoid confusion.
+signature name to avoid confusion.

-When no signatures defined animalsniffer tasks will always pass.
+When no signatures are defined animalsniffer tasks will always pass.

 You can also use custom libraries signatures to [check version compatibility](https://github.com/xvik/gradle-animalsniffer-plugin/wiki/Library-signatures).

 #### Scope

-All project dependencies are excluded from analysis: only classes from your source set are checked.
+All project dependencies are excluded from the analysis: only classes from your source set are checked.

 By default, all source sets are checked.
-To check only main sources:
+To only check main sources:

 ```groovy
 animalsniffer {